-Neo-Byzantine style Mausoleum restored to its former splendour
+Neo-Byzantine style Mausoleum restored to former splendour

 18th July 2017